 empowering economic opportunity

 Small businesses are the lifeblood of our main streets and local economies – and face challenges every day.
-Working with Mill Cities Community Investments (MCCI) and many other partners, we aim to build a countywide ecosystem of support that includes access to capital and the technical assistance small businesses need to thrive.
+Working with Mill Cities Community Investments (MCCI) and many other partners, we aim to build a countywide ecosystem of support that enables small businesses to build resiliency and thrive.

 learn more about this work